 After the Crucifixion

 - The earthquake happened.

 - A soldier pierced Jesus' side with a spear to be certain that he had died.
-The centurion said, "Surely, he was the Son of God!" because of the blood and water that flowed out of his body.
+The centurion said, "Surely, he was the Son of God!" because blood and water flowed out of his body.

 - A Pharisee, Joseph of Arimathea, asked for Jesus' body.
-It was taken down from the cross and laid in the tomb of the Pharisee.
+It was taken down from the cross and laid in the tomb of that Pharisee.

-- The large stone was laid in front of the tomb and soldiers guarded the entrance to the tomb.
+- A large stone was laid in front of the tomb and soldiers guarded the entrance.

-Christians celebrate the resurrection of Jesus on Easter Sunday that comes after His death on Good Friday.
+Christians celebrate the resurrection of Jesus on Easter Sunday which comes after His death on Good Friday.

 The resurrection account appears in all four of the gospels and in the book of Acts.

 Question I have - the Bible references that Jesus would be in the heart of the earth for 3 days and 3 nights.
 (Matt.
 12:40).
 If He was buried Friday and arose on Sunday - that gives you the 3 days but only 2 nights.
 Can you explain where the 3rd night would be?